bevy_gizmos/

 80 }

-81 /// Declare that the outer edges of the grid along the z axis should be drawn.
+81 /// Declare that the outer edges of the grid parallel to the z axis should be drawn.

 82 /// By default, the outer edges will not be drawn.